 If you run a business, you’ll be aware of how important it is to keep costs in check.
-But do you know if you’re getting the best deal for your gas and electricity?
+But do you know if you’re getting the best deal for your business gas and business electricity?

 If it’s been a while since you’ve compared business energy, you could be overpaying for the gas and electricity you are using.
 Business owners need to pay close attention to their gas and electricity contracts to ensure they stay on a competitive tariff.

-Why Would I Want to Switch?
+Why Would I Want to Switch Business Electricity Contracts?

 - You’ve moved premises and want to ensure you’re on a competitive deal